ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

     You can use this setting to specify an initial file size for data file (in bytes).

 * **Raven/Voron/MaxScratchBufferSize**
     The maximum scratch buffer (modified data by active transactions) size that can be used by Voron.
-The value is in megabytes..
+The value is in megabytes.
-    _Default_: 512
+    _Default_: 1024

 ### Tenants